studstill/CodeFellows-JS-DA/03-arrays/README.md

-Assignments for July 8th, 2015

-This repo contains the solutions to the 4 white board questions that we were given in class.

-01. Check array for duplicates; Return true if duplicates, false if not.

-02. Given an array of strings, return the character that appears most often at the beginning of each string

-03. Given an array of strings, return the character that appears the most.

-04. Rewrite Array.prototype.shift, i.e. return and detach the first element in an array and shift each element one index closer to zero, deleting the final index of the previous array.
+Data Structures and Algorithms I

+This repo contains my re-implementation the following methods for Array.prototype, without using any library functions.
+I have Also addded some Mocha tests to verify correctness:

+  1. Push

+  2. Pop

+  3. Shift

+  4. Unshift

+In addition, I've provided my solutions to the following exercises:

+  5. Implement a function called "unique" that takes an array and returns a copy of the array with all the duplicates removed.

+  6. Implement a function called "frequency2" that, when given an array of english words, returns what the most common letter (anywhere in a word) is.